Marc Stanley

-Marc Robert Stanley is an American trial lawyer, political activist, Jewish community leader, and philanthropist who has served as the United States Ambassador to Argentina since 2022.
+Marc Robert Stanley (born May 27, 1957) is an American diplomat, trial lawyer, political activist, Jewish community leader, and philanthropist.
+Stanley served as the United States ambassador to Argentina during President Joe Biden's administration.

-Early life and education

-Born to a Jewish family, Stanley received a Bachelor of Business Administration from the George Washington University in 1979 and a Juris Doctor from the University of Texas School of Law in 1982.

-Career

-His national public service began in college, when he worked four years for the U.S. Congress, serving with Representatives Mo Udall (D-AZ) and Dale Kildee (D-MI), and with the Committee on House Administration as an aide to Chairman Frank Thompson (D-NJ).
-In that role, he created the first Telephone Directory for the U.S. House of Representatives, serving as its Editor from 1977 to 1979.
-He later served as Dallas County chair for Senator Lloyd Bentsen's campaign in 1988 and Governor Ann Richards' campaign from 1989 to 1990.
+Legal career

-Stanley is founder of the Stanley Law Group, a Dallas-based firm that focuses on national class actions and litigation.
+Stanley is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization and he is licensed in Texas and the District of Columbia.
+Based in Dallas, Texas, from 1982 to 2022 his practice mostly focused on national class actions and litigation.

-Stanley is a member of the board of directors of both the Texas Trial Lawyers Association and the Dallas Trial Lawyers Association.
-He has been voted a "Best Lawyer in Dallas" and a "Super Lawyer" for the entire state of Texas for every year since the accolades were established.
+Stanley served as President of both the Texas Trial Lawyers Association and the Dallas Trial Lawyers Association.
+He was voted a "Best Lawyer in Dallas" and a "Super Lawyer" for the entire state of Texas for most years when he actively practiced.

+Community service

 Stanley has served as a board member and leader of many Jewish charitable and political organizations, including six years as Chairman of the National Jewish Democratic Council.

 Stanley also chaired the Legacy Senior Communities, Inc., a Jewish-sponsored, not-for-profit charitable organization providing continuing care retirement communities and in-home care for seniors and their families.
+Additionally, Stanley served on the executive committee of the Israel Policy Forum.

+Political involvement

+Stanley served as Dallas County chair for Senator Lloyd Bentsen's campaign in 1988 and Governor Ann Richards' campaign from 1989 to 1990.
+He chaired Martin Frost’s campaign for Congress in 2004 and also chaired Lawyers for Biden in 2020.
+He also co-founded Blue Senate (a PAC in Dallas) and the Texas Democratic Trust.
+Additionally, he has worked to help hundreds of House, Senate, Gubernatorial and Presidential candidates over the last 40 years.

+Governmental service

+Stanley's national public service began in college, when he worked four years for the U.S. Congress, serving with Representatives Mo Udall (D-AZ) and Dale Kildee (D-MI), and with the Committee on House Administration as an aide to Chairman Frank Thompson (D-NJ).
+In that role, he created the first Telephone Directory for the U.S. House of Representatives, serving as its Editor from 1977 to 1979.

-Stanley serves on the executive committee of the Israel Policy Forum.
-He previously served as chairman of the Texas Public Finance Authority (appointed by Texas Governor Ann Richards).
+He served as chairman of the Texas Public Finance Authority (appointed in 1991 by Texas Governor Ann Richards).
 Secretary of Defense William Cohen appointed Stanley as a member of the board of visitors of the Air University.

 In 2011, Stanley was appointed by President Barack Obama as a council-member of the United States Holocaust Memorial Museum.